MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-ssrs-reports-to-power-bi.md

 As you prepare to migrate your reports to Power BI, first verify that your organization has a [Power BI Premium](../service-premium-what-is.md) subscription.
 This subscription is required to host and run your migrated RDL reports.

 You can achieve migration without downtime to your SSRS servers, or disruption to your report users.
 It's important to understand that no data or reports need to be removed.
-It means you can keep your current environment in place until you're ready to retire it.
+So, it means you can keep your current environment in place until you're ready to retire it.

 ### Supported versions